dennisgan/dapaas.github.io/faq.md

 #### Is it free to use DataGraft?

 For now, yes.
-Though, there are certain limitations (e.g. hosting up to 1GB of data).
+Though, there are certain limitations (e.g. hosting/transforming up to 10MB of data).
 If you find DataGraft useful and you are interested to use it beyond its current limitations please [get in touch with us](http://project.dapaas.eu/dapaas-contact-us).

 #### What is the status of the DataGraft development?